CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 | Create Voice Triggered Effect |         2         |    1 hour    |  Melee  |        Indefinite        |           Sound Magic           |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            You create a magical trigger tied to a specific sound or spoken phrase.
 This magical effect is tied to a primary magical effect.
 It dissipates once the primary magical effect has dissipated.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

 ## Adept Spells (CL 3-4)

-Adept magic spell that can be used for generic creative uses of magic.

 |          Name          | CL/Magic Resource | Casting Time | Range |         Duration         | Magic Skills Required |                                                                                             Description                                                                                             |
 | :---------------------: | :---------------: | :----------: | :---: | :-----------------------: | :-------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |